Join the Polk Dems

 A: Technically a CCCM’s only responsibility is to show up and represent their precinct at the County Party’s official Central Committee Meetings.
 That, as they say, is the ground floor.
-If we are going to win elections we need leaders and activist in all of our precincts pushing for excellence.
+If we are going to win elections we need leaders and activists in all of our precincts pushing for excellence.
 Here are some skills that can come in handy if you’re going to be an all-star CCCM:

 Post Card Writing